qilin-editor/qilin-app/README.md

 | watch         | Runs Qilin application and re-compiles on changes | ✓    |
 | start         | Runs Qilin application                            | ×    |
 | clean         | Deletes output, builds ands cache                 | ✓    |

+### Installation

+There are two ways to install Qilin.
+Please, refer to [INSTALL.md](INSTALL.md) file for more instructions.

 <br>
 <br>